 There are plenty of ways to take Earth-saving efforts into your own hands, too, starting with your wallet.
 These environmentally conscious companies are turning to the sea, transforming discarded trash into everyday treasures you can use on a regular basis (especially during summer).
 So next time you’re looking to purchase something snazzy, keep these eco-friendly products made from recycled ocean waste at the top of your list.

-These fashionable women’s shoes are created using repurposed plastic waste collected within 30 miles of coastlines.
-(The insoles are made from other recycled shoes.)
-To date, Rothy’s has repurposed more than 60 million plastic water bottles, but the footwear company uses renewable materials to craft more than just sustainable shoes.
-In addition to its collection of slip-on flats, loafers, sneakers, and sandals (for women and children), the sustainable brand also features its own line of handbags that includes totes, crossbodies, and handheld pouches knit from 100 percent recycled materials.
+These fashionable shoes are created using repurposed plastic waste collected within 30 miles of coastlines.
+But the footwear company uses renewable materials to craft more than just sustainable shoes.
+In addition to its collection of slip-on flats, loafers, sneakers, and sandals (for women, men, and children), the sustainable brand also features its own line of handbags that includes totes, crossbodies, and handheld pouches knit from 100 percent recycled materials.
 Customers also receive their purchases in biodegradable boxes made from 85 percent recycled materials, and the box is resealable too, so no tape is needed should you need to return a pair.

 It’s a beach towel, it’s a yoga towel, it’s a travel towel . . . and it’s made using 100 percent recycled materials (30 recycled plastic bottles per towel, to be exact).
 Nomadix designs its trendy towels to be hyper durable, lightweight, and quick drying so you can take them just about anywhere in the great outdoors.
 The eco-friendly line also offers equally sensible post-surf or swim ponchos for adults and children, as well as festival blankets made primarily from repurposed waste.

-Girlfriend Collective produces comfortable leggings, bike shorts, and sports bras using recycled polyester made from plastic bottles.
-(The ethically produced activewear brand also uses a regenerated nylon yarn made from fishing nets to produce the leggings in its Lite collection.)
+Girlfriend Collective produces comfortable leggings, bike shorts, sports bras, and swimsuits using recycled polyester made from plastic bottles.
 In addition to being both stylish and sustainable, Girlfriend Collection’s activewear is also inclusive of different body types.
 Sizes range from XXS to 6XL—with maternity options—and are offered in various colors made with eco-friendly dyes.
 The packaging is 100 percent recycled and recyclable, too.

 These modern sunglasses and optical frames are made entirely from recycled ocean plastic, abandoned fishing nets, and ropes collected from coastal fishing communities in Spain and Ghana.
 The company’s philosophy focuses on eco-innovation: Plastic is the main source of material in the eyewear industry, and Sea2See aims to lead the change in “turning waste into fashion.”
 Each pair of frames, which are handmade in Italy, amounts to 1 kilogram (2.2 pounds) of plastic collected and recycled.